Reinstatement

 If you are applying to reinstate after five years, you are required to complete the NACOR PLAR Program.
 This program assesses the applicant’s knowledge, skills, and experience through a document review, CGA, and Case-Based Interview (CBI).
 The CGA is a supervised online multiple-choice assessment and the CBI is conducted either in person or remotely.
 Both the CGA and CBI are based on the National Competencies for Canadian Opticians.

 The PLAR Program is administered by the National Alliance of Canadian Optician Regulators (NACOR).
-To begin the process, complete the NACOR PLAR Application Form and return it to the NACOR office by mail.
-Applicants are required to provide the following with their application form:
+To begin the process, please email info@albertaopticians.ca

-Once you have completed the PLAR program, NACOR will send your results to the College of Opticians of Alberta (COA).
-You will receive an email from COA Staff with your results.
-If any gaps are identified in this process, bridging modules may be assigned to upgrade your skills and knowledge to meet the national competencies.
+Once you have completed the PLAR program, NACOR will send your results to you and the College of Opticians of Alberta (COA).
+If any gaps are identified in this process, bridging modules may be assigned to upgrade your skills and knowledge to meet the national competencies before you are eligible to reinstate your license.

 Reinstatement applicants who are required to complete the PLAR Program will not be required to re-take the national licensing exams.